treehouses/treehouses.github.io/pages/blog/20190925-mobilescreenshare.md

 <p style="width: 500px; heigth: auto;">![](images/20190925-Android-Developer.png)![](images/20190925-Android-USB-Debug.png)</p>

 ## Use scrcpy!
-1. Connect your android device to your PC.
+1. Connect your Android device to your PC.
 1. A pop-up will ask for confirmation to allow connection with your PC, accept it.<p style="width: 300px; heigth: auto;">![](images/20190925-Android-Allow-Debug.png)</p>
 1. Next, start scrcpy in the method designed for your OS:
     * Windows: Open the directory you saved from the .zip file and execute `scrcpy-noconsole.exe`.